 So, if someone wants to look up leadership qualities, that’s cool.
 But how am I going to monetize this post?
 How would I capture somebody just searching for leadership qualities and have them?
 In other words, how would I capture money from them when they hit my site?

 That’s why this type of post is perfect for displaying ads.
 Ads are the last resort when it comes to monetization.

-Ads are for informational posts that people will read, but not really want to purchase anything, nor join your email list, buy a course, a digital product, nor make a purchase through an affiliate link.
+Ads are for informational posts that people will read but not want to purchase anything, join your email list, buy a course, or a digital product, or make a purchase through an affiliate link.
 They’re going to probably read the information and then leave.

 That’s why ads work here.